Ask Slashdot: Should I Move From Java To Scala?

 Re: (Score:2)

-Twitter and Scala (Score:2)
+Twitter and Scala (Score:3)

 https://www.quora.com/Is-Twitter-getting-rid-of-Scala